Paleo diet: eating like our ancestors, adapted to the modern world

 Is the paleo diet suitable for athletes?

 For endurance and strength sports, the absence of grains can limit glycogen stores.
-Many paleo athletes adopt a "paleo for athletes" approach that reintroduces white rice and sweet potato around workouts to ensure necessary muscle fuel.
+Many paleo athletes adopt a "paleo for athletes" approach that reintroduces white rice and sweet potato around workouts to ensure the necessary muscle fuel.

 Similar guides